 The older boys have a lot of responsibility in the boarding houses.
-They're allowed to give out merits when we're good and can talk with boarding staff about sanctions if we misbehave.
+They're super involved and great role models!
 They expect appropriate respect.

 Respect the older boys and they can help you out with things (e.g. tricky Music prep).